 At first, invasive lobular carcinoma may not cause any symptoms.
-Sometimes, an abnormal area turns up on a screening mammogram (x-ray of the breast), which leads to further testing.
-Invasive lobular carcinomas tend to be more difficult to see on mammograms than invasive ductal carcinomas are.
+Sometimes, an abnormal area turns up on a screening mammogram (X-ray of the breast), which leads to further testing.
+Invasive lobular carcinomas tend to be more difficult to see on mammograms than invasive ductal carcinomas.
 That’s because instead of forming a lump, the cancer cells more typically spread to the surrounding connective tissue (stroma) in a line formation.

 In other cases, the first sign of ILC is a thickening or hardening in the breast that can be felt, rather than a distinct lump.
 Other possible symptoms include an area of fullness or swelling, a change in the texture of the skin, or the nipple turning inward.

 According to the American Cancer Society, any of the following unusual changes in the breast can be a first sign of breast cancer, including invasive lobular carcinoma:

 - swelling of all or part of the breast

 - nipple pain

 - redness, scaliness, or thickening of the nipple or breast skin